Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Implementation

-We consider a periodic system which is subject to the uncertainty, and our goal is to make an one-step prediction of the system state using the ambiguity set $\mathcal{P}_{t+1}$.
-In particular, at time $t$, we consider a periodic system with the state $\vect{x} \in \real^2$, control $\vect{u} \in \real^2$ and uncertainty $\vect{w} \in \real^2$, characterized by
+We consider the two-wheel vehicle driving under various road conditions, and our goal is to learn one-step prediction of the system state distribution and leverage for path tracking under various unknown road zones.
+In particular, we represent the two-wheel vehicle as a differential-drive robot subject to uncertainty~\cite{SML:06}:

-where the state at the next time step is denoted by $\vect{x}^{+}$, the parameter $a_0>0$ governs the rate of convergence to the limit cycle of the system and $b_0>0$ determines the period of the system.
-Note that $h=10^{-3}$ and the period of the system is $2\pi/b_0$.
-In particular, we assume the true periodic system has the parameter $a_0=0.1 $, $b_0=0.5 \pi $ and the random vector $\vect{w}$ is zero-mean sub-Gaussian with $\sigma=1$.
-Further, we assume the parameter $a_0$ is known while our goal is to learn the period of the system in real time (the parameter $b_0$).
-Therefore, we propose the following predictors